dongzerun/linux-system-debug/overall.md

 ```

 #### ss - another utility to investigate sockets, like netstat but more powerful
-Using netstat can cause system unstable
+* do not use netstat which can cause system unstable

-Print summary statistics
+* pay attention to `timewait`
 ```shell
 zerun.dong@ip-xx-xx-xx-xx:~$ ss -s
 Total: 968 (kernel 2400)